 In some cases, both the lawyer and the complainant have the right to appeal against a decision made by the Commissioner.

-If the Commissioner determines that there has been misconduct by the lawyer, and if he decides to deal with that misconduct under section 77J of the Act, then the complainant can appeal to the Tribunal against the disciplinary action taken by the Commissioner against the lawyer.
-And in some circumstances the lawyer can also appeal against the disciplinary action taken by the Commissioner.
+If the Commissioner determines that there has been misconduct by the lawyer, and if he decides to deal with that misconduct under section 77J of the Act, then the complainant can appeal to the Tribunal against the Commissioner's decisions.
+And in some circumstances the lawyer can also appeal against the Commissioner's decisions.
 Those rights of appeal are in section 77K of the Act.
 An appeal under section 77K must be lodged within one month of the decision.
 An extension of time to institute an appeal may be granted by the Tribunal if it is satisfied there is good reason to do so.

 Not all decisions by the Commissioner can be appealed against.
 The Act does not provide any right of appeal against a determination by the Commissioner if either: